 When I became the lead opinion writer for my college newspaper, my father suggested I call my column “The Road Not Taken” after one of his favorite Robert Frost poems.
-I thought about it but went in a different direction, choosing instead a title of my own: “Free Association.”
+I thought about it but went in a different direction, choosing a title of my own: “Free Association.”

-I read recently that Frost wrote “The Road Not Taken” with his friend Edward Thomas in mind.
+Recently I came across an article by David Orr, author of The Road Not Taken: Finding America in the Poem Everyone Loves and Almost Everyone Gets Wrong.
+According to Orr, Frost wrote “The Road Not Taken” with his friend Edward Thomas in mind.
 After an initial reading, Thomas thought that Frost, through the speaker in the poem, was lamenting the uncertain nature of making choices, suggesting his life would have played out differently if he had traveled a different road.